gideontong/MTDL/README.md

-# MembershipToolkitDownloader
+# MembershipToolkit.com Downloader

-A tool that converts MembershipToolkit.com directories to a parsable CSV.
+This is a tool that converts MembershipToolkit.com directories to a parsable CSV.
+Python 3 is required.